MithuLohar/MithuLohar/README.md

-#### I have been working as Angulard devloper  , I have also have knowledge on other technologies like
+#### I have been working as Angular developer  , I have also have knowledge on other technologies like